 Given their strict restrictions on dogs, you’ll need a bit of creativity to find balance with pets in Yellowstone.
 Of course, you’re there to see the sights … but your pup wants to sniff, hike, and look around, too!
 Since the trails in the national park are off-limits to pets, you have the perfect excuse to explore beyond Yellowstone’s boundaries in search of activities you and your dog can enjoy together.

 Most national parks offer limited access to pets, and Yellowstone is no exception.
-Pets are allowed only within 100 feet of a road, a parking area or a campground – and, when outside your vehicle pets must be crated, in a carrier, or on a leash no longer than six feet at all times.
+Pets in Yellowstone are not allowed to go more than 100 feet from a road, parking area, or campground.
+And, when outside your vehicle, pets must be in a crate, carrier, or on a leash no longer than six feet at all times.

-Normally I get a little ruffled when I encounter pet restrictions I consider overbearing.
-But, in this case, the reasoning is sound – protecting you and your pet from the wildlife and geothermic dangers in the park.
+Normally I get a little ruffled when pet restrictions feel overbearing.
+But, in this case, the reasoning is sound.
+The policies are there to protect you and your pet from the wildlife and geothermic dangers in the park.
 During our visit we saw four grizzlies, three wolves, several herds of buffalo and elk, and numerous springs and pools hot enough to kill.

-The challenge, then, is finding a balance between auto-touring (which Ty loves because he can sleep in his bed) and activities that will allow your dog to burn some energy (which Buster needs, or he will drive us all insane).
+The challenge, then, is finding a balance between auto-touring (which Ty loves because he can sleep in his bed), and activities that allow your dog to burn some energy (which Buster needs, or he will drive us all insane).